 Pond Leak Repair

-Perhaps nothing is more frustrating that finally constructing the pond or lake of a lifetime only to find that it doesn't hold water.
+Perhaps nothing is more frustrating than finally constructing the pond or lake of a lifetime only to find that it doesn't hold water.
 Just as frustrating are pond leak repairs and repair theories that do not hold water.

-We focus our leak location and repair strategies in 2 main areas - 1) SYNTHETIC LINED BASINS from small garden ponds to multiple acre ponds and lakes.
+We focus our leak location and repair strategies in 2 main areas - 1) SYNTHETIC LINED BASINS from small garden ponds to multi-acre ponds and lakes.
 2) NATURALLY LINED BASINS - can be excavated ponds or lakes with no dam embankment or a pond or lake constructed with a dam embankment.

 This can be exceptionally simple or painfully difficult depending on the situation.
 Let's state the obvious and move on from there - look for the wet spots around the pond.
 A soil probe will allow you to find moisture below the surface.
 If you do not have access to a soil probe, a ditch shovel will work just fine.

 Probe or Dig as deep as you can in the suspect area and examine the soil for moisture content.
 The best time to look for moist areas around the pond is after an extended dry period - preferably a week or more.
 If you find significant moisture, you are likely in the vicinity of the leak and can narrow your search.
-Pay attention to vegetation around the pond.
+Pay attention to vegetation around the leaking pond.
 Lush green vegetation during extended dry periods can help you locate the pond leak as well.

-Natural Bottom Pond Leak Location
+Earth Bottom Pond Leak Location

 To accomplish the pump test, select a pump that will allow you to draw down approximately 6 inches of water from the pond surface in less than 3 hours.
 (For large ponds, your local rental center or pond contractor should have a pump large enough for the job.)